seigenbrode/ml-sagemaker-workshop/README.md

  ## Lab 3: Build, Train, and Deploy using SageMaker Built-In-Algorithm

+ In this lab, we will use a SageMaker Built-In Algorithm (XGBoost) to build, train and deploy a model using SageMaker.
+The ML use case for this scenario is predicting whether a customer will churn (binary classification).
+This lab includes data exploration, feature engineering, model training, compiling a model as an option prior to deploying a model to a hosted endpoint, and finally evaluating the performance of that model.

+ **Learning Objective:** Learn available SageMaker options for training and hosting models as well as get additional practice in data pre-processing and feature engineering.

- From within the notebook instance we created in Lab Setup above:
+ **Lab Steps:** From within the notebook instance we created in Lab Setup above:

    1) Go to the **Files** tab
    2) Click **ml-sagemaker-workshop/lab3**